softcorplinux/giganto/README.md

 #

   <pre>_.unionWith[...args], [predicate])</pre>
   <p>This method is similar to _.union, except that it accepts a comparator that is called to compare array elements.
-Returns only a unique value.
+Returns only a unique values.
 Predicate is called with one argument <code>args: T</code></p>

   <h5>Arguments</h5>
   <ol>